 What Is a Heat Exchanger in a Furnace?

 A heat exchanger helps transition heat from the combustion chamber of your furnace to the air that circulates throughout the air ducts.
 It usually accomplishes this via coils or tubes that heat up the air while functioning as a barrier to keep the gasses produced in the combustion chamber, called flue gasses, from leaking out into your home.

 Is a Cracked Heat Exchanger Dangerous?

-Four Signs of a Cracked Heat Exchanger:
+Four Symptoms of a Cracked Heat Exchanger:

-If you worry your furnace has a cracked heat exchanger, contact a pro with extensive experience in furnace installation as soon as possible so they can take a look at your system and, if necessary, handle a furnace heat exchanger replacement.
-Costs will differ depending on the situation, but estimates can roughly suggest $1,000 to $3,000.
+If you believe your furnace has a cracked heat exchanger, contact a pro experienced in furnace installation as soon as possible so they can examine your system and, if needed, start a furnace heat exchanger replacement.
+Costs often vary depending on the situation, but estimates often hover around $1,000 to $3,000.

 However, the good news is that heat exchangers are regularly included in the warranty.
 You should check the warranty paperwork on your furnace, since while the warranty might not cover the entire cost of repairs, it still may significantly shrink your bill.

 How to Avoid a Cracked Heat Exchanger in Your Home

 One of the most convenient ways to prevent a problem in your furnace overall is through routine furnace maintenance.
 Furnaces offer the most benefits when they work efficiently.
 Contacting a skilled professional to check your furnace for old parts, dirty filters and other likely problems can help you avoid getting a big bill later on.